 For day excursions where water activities are the primary focus of the activity, including pools and water parks, a swim test is required on site.
 If a swim test cannot be conducted at the excursion site, then arrangements must be made by the school to conduct the swim test prior to arrival at the site.
-Swimming in unsupervised bodies of waters (lakes, rivers, streams) is not allowed.
-Exceptions for secondary outdoor education courses and co-curricular clubs must be approved by the principal.
+Splash pads do not require a swim test.
+Swimming in unsupervised bodies of waters (lakes, rivers, streams) is not allowed; exceptions for secondary outdoor education courses and co-curricular clubs must be approved by the principal.